Aperitif Meaning + 15 Aperitif Cocktails to Try

 11. Negroni

 Stroll through the streets of Milan at aperitivo hour and you’ll notice many red-hued glasses clinking as the sun sets.
 The Negroni is one of the classic aperitif cocktails, dating back to the early 20th century, and still loved all over the world.
-It manages to be simple yet sophisticated, with its combination of gin, sweet vermouth, and Campari.
+It manages to be simple yet sophisticated, with its combination of gin, sweet vermouth (opens in new window), and Campari (opens in new window).

 12. Negroni Sbagliato